 If your child is on the SEND register, we will create a bespoke Student Overview document which will be shared with staff prior to them starting.
 Any children with Education, Health and Care Plans will be discussed at length between the SENDCo and the Local Authority to ensure the appropriate support packages are put into place.

-If your child is moving to us after the September of Year 7, they will receive diagnostic testing test as part of their transition process, which will allow us to understand their literacy and cognitive processing abilities and implement the appropriate support.
+Students will receive diagnostic testing test as part of their transition process, which will allow us to understand their literacy and cognitive processing abilities and implement the appropriate support.